 Some women believe that douching is necessary to keep the vagina clean.
 This practice requires squirting a combination of water and a cleansing substance into the vagina using a douche — a bottle-like tool with an ergonomic nozzle.

-According to the U.S. Department of Health & Human Services, in the States, around
+According to the U.S. Department of Health & Human Services, in the States, around one in five females aged 15–44 resort to this cleansing practice, even though most doctors advise against vaginal douching.

 Some research shows that vaginal douching could have adverse effects on genital health, particularly on the vaginal microbiome, which might make infections more likely to occur.